CloudJ1603/FridgeTracker/README.md

 Process finished with exit code 0

 ## Phase 4: Task 3
-Considering the simple and concise design of this application, there is no refactoring I would like to do.
+Considering the simple and concise design of this application, there is no significant duplication, as a result, there is no refactoring I would like to do.